Toric Multivariate Gaussian Models from Symmetries in a Tree: BMT-derived models from coloring the tree

-We can use the first set of quadrics above to substitute the last generator with $p_{0i}-p_{0j}$ and get a binomial set of generators.
-The ideal $I_T$ is toric under the reduced graph Laplacian, by \Cref{thm:brownian_toric}.
+We can use the first set of quadrics above to substitute the last generator with~$p_{0i}-p_{0j}$ and get a binomial set of generators.
+The ideal~$I_T$ {in the reduced graph Laplacian coordinates} is toric by \Cref{thm:brownian_toric}.